emweb/wt/examples/feature/auth2/README.md

 Additional arguments: `-c wt_config.xml`

-The configuration file specifies the configuration for using Google as an authentication provider (you need to register with Google for this to work).
+The configuration file specifies the configuration for using Google and/or Facebook as an authentication provider (you need to register with Google and/or Facebook for this to work).

 What it illustrates